git/git.github.io/rev_news/drafts/edition-24.md

     [wiki page with the list of useful aliases](https://www.mediawiki.org/wiki/Git/aliases).)

-  * Lightning Talk / Lessons Learned: Transforming from ClearCase to Git
+  * "Lightning Talk / Lessons Learned: Transforming from ClearCase to Git"
     Tamir Gefen, _ALMtoolbox_

     This lightning talk presented a case study on moving to Git from